blobcity/autoai/README.md

 # BlobCity AutoAI
 A framework to find, train and generate code for the best performing AI model.
 Works on Classification and Regression problems on numerical data.
-This is a beta release product and being actively developed.
+This is a beta release.
+The framework is being actively worked upon.
 Please report any issues you encounter.

 [![Issues](https://shields.io/github/issues/blobcity/autoai)](https://github.com/blobcity/autoai/issues)